 Do I need an accompanist?

-For Honors weekend scholarship auditions, you need a live accompanist.
-You are welcome to bring your own accompanist, but we are happy to provide our accompanists.
-For General scholarships, we provide an accompanist for all vocal auditions, or you may bring your own.
-You do need to perform pieces that are accompanied.
+We provide an accompanist for all vocal auditions, or you may bring your own.
 Instrumentalists may bring their own accompanist, but most audition without accompaniment.
 It will have no impact on your results unless noted under audition requirements above.

 Do I get to practice with the accompanist?

 For General auditions, vocalists get 5-10 minutes with the accompanist before they go into the audition.

 Do I need to bring music or send it ahead of time?